chrisn1992/NMS-Offline-Expedition/README.md

 - 1.3: Update with cache file for Offline mode from Expedition 4 [See Steps section];
 - 1.4: Update with cache file for Offline mode from Expedition 5 (1-Rerun) [See Steps section];
 - 1.5: Update with cache file for Offline mode from Expedition 6 - 7 (2/3-Rerun) [See Steps section];
+- 1.6: Update with cache file for Offline mode from Expedition 8 (4-Rerun) [See Steps section];
+- 1.7: Update with cache file for Offline mode from Expedition 9 (5) [See Steps section];

 ------------